Germany: Fatal shooting at Heidelberg University | DW | 24.01.2022

 Police said the shooter was able to acquire the weapons without gun license, and that they found a proof of purchase for a weapon.

-The police said the shooter was not known to police, and lived alone.
+The police said the shooter was not known to police, and lived alone in nearby Mannheim.

 The man had reportedly sent a WhatsApp message shortly before the incident, saying that unspecified people would be "punished."